Siege of Stepanakert

 The siege of Stepanakert started in late 1991, during the First Nagorno-Karabakh War, in Stepanakert, the largest city in Nagorno-Karabakh, when the Azerbaijani forces circled the city.
 Until May 1992, the city and its Armenian population were the target of a months-long campaign of bombardment by Azerbaijan.
 The bombardment of Stepanakert and adjacent Armenian towns and villages, which took place under the conditions of total blockade by Azerbaijan, caused widespread destruction and many civilian deaths.

 Human Rights Watch reported that the main bases used by Azerbaijani Armed Forces for the bombardment of Stepanakert included the towns of Khojaly and Shusha.
 Azerbaijani forces used weapons such as the BM-21 Grad multiple-launch rocket systems.
-The indiscriminate shelling, sniper shooting and aerial attacks killed or maimed hundreds of civilians and destroyed homes, hospitals and other buildings that were not legitimate military targets, and generally terrorized the civilian population.
-As a result of the offensive launched by Azerbaijan on Nagorno-Karabakh, more than 40,000 people became refugees and dozens of villages were burnt and ruined.
+The indiscriminate shelling, sniper shooting and aerial attacks killed or maimed hundreds of civilians and destroyed homes, hospitals, and other buildings that were not legitimate military targets, and generally terrorized the civilian population.
+As a result of the offensive launched by Azerbaijan on Nagorno-Karabakh, more than 40,000 people became refugees, and dozens of villages were burnt and ruined.

-According to Memorial Human Rights Center, the residential areas of both Stepanakert and Shusha were shelled on a regular basis with the use of artillery and rocket launchers.
-There were more destruction and casualties in Stepanakert than in Shusha, which could be explained by location of Stepanakert in the lowland and much higher intensity of shelling from Shusha due to Azerbaijan's capture of Soviet depots in Aghdam and other locales with more than 11,000 wagons full of rockets, including those for BM-21 MLRS.
+According to the Memorial Human Rights Center, the residential areas of both Stepanakert and Shusha were shelled on a regular basis with the use of artillery and rocket launchers.
+There was more destruction and casualties in Stepanakert than in Shusha, which could be explained by the location of Stepanakert in the lowland and much higher intensity of shelling from Shusha due to Azerbaijan's capture of Soviet depots in Aghdam and other locales with more than 11,000 wagons full of rockets, including those for BM-21 MLRS.

-The siege of the city stopped only after the capture of Shusha by Armenian forces on May 8–9, 1992.
+The siege of the city stopped only after the capture of Shusha by Armenian forces on May 8–9, 1992 and the opening of the Lachin corridor to Armenia.
+Being the only road between these two territories, the Lachin corridor was considered a humanitarian corridor or lifeline to the Armenian population of Nagorno-Karabakh.
+Until Armenia secured the Lachin corridor, the Armenians of Nagorno-Karabakh were entirely isolated, relying solely on their own limited resources and aid flown in from Armenia.
+At that time, humanitarian aid from the Red Cross, the UN, and France were blocked by Azerbaijani authorities.